EvanDaley/timeTracker/README.md

 - export project's time records to a cvs file
 - select between german and english language
 - select date and time formt (dd.mm.yyy hh:mm 24h, yyyy/dd/mm hh:mm 12h, yyyy-mm-dd hh:mm 24h)

-Feel free to give feedback to the phrases as i am no native english speaker... feel free to give feedback anyways ;)

 UPDATES 2020
 - fixed a bug that occured while filtering for a month in the overview page